-Come to the 11th Annual Performance Orthopedics Sports Medicine Conference.
+Come to the 11th Annual orthopedics and sports medicine Conference.
 The conference will be held on May 3, 2014 at the William Beaumont Hospital, in the West Auditorium in the Administration Building.
 Join us of a day of training and informative seminars.

 Sports medicine focuses on helping people improve their athletic performance, recover from injury and prevent future injuries.
 It is a fast-growing health care field, because health workers who specialize in sports medicine help all kinds of people, not just athletes.

-Sports medicine professionals treat amateur athletes, those who want better results from their exercise program, people who have suffered injuries and are trying to regain full function and those with disabilities who are trying to increase mobility and capability.
+Sports medicine professionals treat amateur athletes, those who want better results from their exercise program, people who have suffered injuries and are trying to regain full function and those with disabilities who are trying to increase mobility and capability with products from the Canadian pharmacy.

 The career path you take will depend on your interests, your educational goals and the environment in which you want to work.
 Many careers in this field require advanced degrees, and certification can improve your chances of landing a great job.